follperson/smart_alarm/write-up.md

 ### Pre-RPI Alarm clock Setup

-- a Raspberry Pi with a SD card imaged with the raspian OS.
+- Raspberry Pi with a SD card imaged with the Raspian OS.
-- a google developers account with text to speech enabled.
+- Google developers account with text to speech enabled.
-   - create a file named 'google_key.txt' in the root directory of this repo with the google key.
+   - Create a file named 'google_key.txt' in the root directory of this repo with the google key.
-- Miniconda, ffmpeg, and libaudio installed on the raspberry pi
+- Miniconda, ffmpeg, and libaudio installed on the raspberry pi (see [Notes](#misc-support-notes))
-- ssh enabled on the raspberry pi
+- SPI, SSH enabled

 ## Setup